 As you step out of the airport, you are suddenly surrounded by taxi drivers and fleet operators.
-Everywhere else, this annoys me to the core but here I was thankful; they offered me their phone/s so that I could coordinate with our team-lead and the others who were arriving at the same time.
+Everywhere else, this annoys me to the core but here I was thankful.
+They offered me their phones so that I could call our team lead and the other trek mates who arrived at the same time.

 A phone call peppered with some “where are you?”-“I am next to this”-later, we met.

 These guys, in spite of hailing from cities that see ’22°C of extreme winters’ (at least two of them), were way better equipped to handle the wrath of the icy cold winds than I was.
 Or, probably because of that.
-And they wanted to have a leisurely coffee, but unfortunately, they had to hurry up because I felt my face would go numb any minute.
-These guys were a real gem of fellow-travelers, I discovered in the days ahead.
+And they wanted to have a leisurely coffee.
+Unfortunately, they had to hurry up because I felt my face would go numb any minute.
+These guys were a real gem of fellow travelers, I discovered in the days to come.

 A few minutes later, we packed ourselves in a taxi, with our rucksacks over it.
-Five breaths later, we were outside our hotel called The White Yak; this is what I love about small towns.
+Five breaths later, we were outside our hotel called The White Yak.
+This is what I love about small towns.

 The hotel had a room with a community fireplace, and as soon as I spotted that, all was and were forgotten.

-Even though I have traveled with complete strangers earlier too (Spiti & Jibhi), this felt like something I had never done before.
+I had traveled with complete strangers earlier too (Spiti & Jibhi), but this felt like something I had never done before.
 Probably, because these trips happened five years ago and I am hooked on to traveling solo since.
-It took me some time and internal conditioning to get used to having people around me all the time, or factoring them in when plans were being made
+It took me some time and internal conditioning to get used to having people around me all the time.
+Or, factoring them in when plans were being made

 For the initial few hours, I could not understand whether to make note of the fact that:

-- I had to stay up (I had slogged tirelessly at work, and while prepping for the trip; was dying to sleep), or
+- I had to stay up (I had slogged tirelessly at work, and while prepping for the trip.
+I was dying to sleep), or

 - I had to breathe deeply (so that the oxygen level stays optimum), or

 - I had to guzzle water by liters (for the same reason), or